Police Encryption in Arizona

 Arizona at a Glance

-Arizona's encryption landscape is defined by the dominance of the Phoenix metropolitan area.
-Over 60% of Arizonans live in Maricopa County, and nearly all of them now live under encrypted police communications.
+More than 60% of Arizonans live in Maricopa County, and nearly all of them are now under encrypted police communications.
 Phoenix PD, Mesa, Chandler, Gilbert, and Maricopa County Sheriff all went encrypted in 2021-2022.

-Tucson and Pima County have taken a more moderate approach with partial encryption.
-Northern Arizona—Flagstaff, Sedona, and rural areas—remains largely open.
-The state's geography creates natural divisions: the encrypted Valley, the partially-open southern border region, and the largely transparent north.
+Tucson and Pima County chose partial encryption.
+Northern Arizona—Flagstaff, Sedona, and rural communities—remains largely open.
+The state divides roughly three ways: an encrypted Valley, a partially open southern region, and a transparent north.

 Major Arizona Agencies